Bautista Conservation Camp #36

 - Lt.
 Logan, Camp Commander

 - Sgt.
-Johnson and Sgt.
-Newman, Assistant Camp Commanders
+Chavez and Sgt.
+Bennett, Assistant Camp Commanders

 2021 Camp Statistics